NHSDigital/eps-devcontainers/README.md

 ```

 ## Common makefile targets
-There are a set of common Makefiles that are defined in `src/base/.devcontainer/makefiles` and are included from `common.mk` that are installed to all built container images.
+There are a set of common Makefiles that are defined in `src/base/.devcontainer/makefiles` and are included from `common.mk`.
+These are installed to all built container images.

 This should be added to the end of each projects Makefile to include them
 ```
 %:
 	@$(MAKE) -f /usr/local/share/eps/Mk/common.mk $@
 ```
+### Targets
+The following targets are defined.
+These are needed for quality checks to run.
+Some targets are project specific and so should be overridden in the projects Makefile.

 Build targets (`build.mk`)
-- `install` - placeholder target (currently not implemented)
+- `install` - placeholder target - should be overridden locally
-- `install-node` - placeholder target (currently not implemented)
+- `install-node` - placeholder target - should be overridden locally
-- `docker-build` - placeholder target (currently not implemented)
+- `docker-build` - placeholder target - should be overridden locally
-- `compile` - placeholder target (currently not implemented)
+- `compile` - placeholder target - should be overridden locally

 Check targets (`check.mk`)
-- `lint` - placeholder target (currently not implemented)
+- `lint` - placeholder target - should be overridden locally
-- `test` - placeholder target (currently not implemented)
+- `test` - placeholder target - should be overridden locally
 - `shellcheck` - runs shellcheck on `scripts/*.sh` and `.github/scripts/*.sh` when files exist
 - `cfn-lint` - runs `cfn-lint` against `cloudformation/**/*.yml|yaml` and `SAMtemplates/**/*.yml|yaml`
-- `cdk-synth` - placeholder target (currently not implemented)
+- `cdk-synth` - placeholder target - should be overridden locally
 - `cfn-guard-sam-templates` - validates SAM templates against cfn-guard rulesets and writes outputs to `.cfn_guard_out/`
 - `cfn-guard-cloudformation` - validates `cloudformation` templates against cfn-guard rulesets and writes outputs to `.cfn_guard_out/`
 - `cfn-guard-cdk` - validates `cdk.out` against cfn-guard rulesets and writes outputs to `.cfn_guard_out/`